AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 To invalidate (or flush) the Dispatcher cache without activating a page, you can issue an HTTP request to the Dispatcher.
 For example, you can create an AEM application that enables administrators or other applications to flush the cache.

-The HTTP request causes the AEM Dispatcher to delete specific files from the cache.
+The HTTP request causes the Dispatcher to delete specific files from the cache.
 Optionally, the Dispatcher then refreshes the cache with a new copy.

 ### Delete cached files {#delete-cached-files}

-Issue an HTTP request that causes the AEM Dispatcher to delete files from the cache.
+Issue an HTTP request that causes the Dispatcher to delete files from the cache.
 Dispatcher caches the files again only when it receives a client request for the page.
 Deleting cached files in this manner is appropriate for web sites that are not likely to receive simultaneous requests for the same page.

 The HTTP request has the following form: